dougnoel/sentinel.example/README.md

 8. From the Toolbar, click the drop down arrow to the right of the Run toolbar icon <img src="images/eclipse_tool_bar_icon_run.png" height="14"> and select your new test runner.

 ***Additional Notes:***
-When using the `-DleaveBrowserOpen` option the driver may not be terminated and cleaned on Windows PCs after the browser is closed.
+When using the `-DleaveBrowserOpen` option the driver may not be terminated and cleaned on Windows PCs after the browser is closed manually.
 This is a known issue with the current chromedriver.

 These may need to be closed and cleaned manually.
 Temporary files are often located in: